AnywhereOps-Forks/terraform-aws-bootstrap/README.md

 * AWS Account Alias for the AWS account
 * S3 bucket for remote state file (using the TrussWorks [s3-private-bucket module](https://registry.terraform.io/modules/trussworks/s3-private-bucket/aws))
 * S3 bucket for storing state bucket access logs (using the TrussWorks [logs module](https://registry.terraform.io/modules/trussworks/logs/aws))
-* DynamoDB table for state locking and consistency checking
+* DynamoDB table for state locking and consistency checking (optional, disabled by default for Terraform 1.10+ S3 native locking)

 If the AWS account you are using already has a Terraform state bucket and locking table, this may not be the right tool for you.